 These leaders know there is no silver bullet but the vote of confidence in working safely comes from the top and has certainly helped these top safety (and business) performers get to where they are now.

-This reminds me of recent books that have come out on how to navigate tough conversations and using candour to drive home the message of we can’t compromise on safety to get the job done and a job is done and safety are two sides of the same coin.
+This reminds me of recent books that have come out on how to navigate tough conversations and using candour to drive home the message of we can’t compromise on safety to get the job done.
+A job is done well and safety are two sides of the same coin.
 Many customers will push contractors and service companies to raise their game but it’s also the responsibility of the service company to help their clients do the same.
 Pulling each other up is part of what leadership is all about, isn’t it?

 Do you have any stories on how you helped use safety as a competitive advantage or helped your customers raise their game?
 Would love to share them in a future post.
 Happy to start a discussion – send me a note to Adrian.email@example.com